Uniswap/v3-staker/docs/Design.md

 ### `createIncentive(CreateIncentiveParams memory params)`

 `createIncentive` creates a liquidity mining incentive program.
-The key used to look up an Incentive is the hash of its immutable properties, see `getIncentiveId`.
+The key used to look up an Incentive is the hash of its immutable properties.

 **Check:**

 - Incentive with these params does not already exist
 - Timestamps: `params.endTime >= params.startTime`, `params.startTime >= block.timestamp`
 - Incentive with this ID does not already exist.
-See `getIncentiveId`.

 **Effects:**